sadok23/Internship_docs/semaphore.md

 ## Prerequisites

 - Docker and Docker Compose installed
-- A machine accessible on your network
+- A Proxmox host accessible on your network
-- Your Ansible playbooks stored locally or in a Git repository
+- Your playbooks stored in a GitHub repository

 ---